CSFrequency/react-firebase-hooks/firestore/README.md

 const [value, loading, error] = useDocumentDataOnce<T>(reference, options);
 ```

-As `useDocumentData`, but this hook will only read the current value of the `firebase.firestore.DocumentReference`.
+As `useDocument`, but this hook will only read the current value of the `firebase.firestore.DocumentReference`.

-Returns the typed contents of `firebase.firestore.DocumentSnapshot.data()` rather than the `DocumentSnapshot` itself.

 The `useDocumentDataOnce` hook takes the following parameters:

 - `reference`: (optional) `firebase.firestore.DocumentReference` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `getOptions`: (optional) `firebase.firestore.GetOptions` to customise how the document is loaded
+  - `getOptions`: (optional) `firebase.firestore.GetOptions` to customise how the collection is loaded
   - `idField`: (optional) name of the field that should be populated with the `firebase.firestore.DocumentSnapshot.id` property.

+Returns:

+- `value`: `T`, or `void` if no query is supplied
+- `loading`: a `boolean` to indicate if the data is still being loaded
+- `error`: Any `Error` returned by Firebase when trying to load the data, or `void` if there is no error